umco/umbraco-content-list/README.md

 > *Note:* Content List has been developed against **Umbraco v7.7.0** and will support that version and above.

-Content List can be built manually from the source-code:
+Content List can be installed from either NuGet package repositories, or build manually from the source-code:

+#### NuGet package repository

+To [install from NuGet](https://www.nuget.org/packages/Our.Umbraco.ContentList), you can run the following command from within Visual Studio:

+	PM> Install-Package Our.Umbraco.ContentList

+We also have a [MyGet package repository](https://www.myget.org/gallery/umbraco-packages) - for bleeding-edge / development releases.

 #### Manual build